The Daily Gamecock

 USC will be the first campus in the state to utilize AI body cameras on its officers.
 While the announcement broke in early September, the department is still in the early stages of training its officers with Truleo as USC Police Major TJ Geary said.
 The new body cameras will allow USCPD supervisors to find relevant footage quicker and observe the professionalism of its officers.

 Truleo is a company that specializes in providing body cameras with AI and maintaining its software.
-According to their website, the company’s intention with its body cameras, like cameras without AI technology, is to keep officers accountable while they work.
+According to its website, the company’s intention with its body cameras, like cameras without AI technology, is to keep officers accountable while they work.
 By incorporating AI, departments will have an easier time “surfacing positive moments” of officers working, aiding police union standards of behavior and preventing supervisors from wasting their time combing through hours of irrelevant footage.

 “We're about to roll out kind of a training phase where Truleo will come in and speak with the officers and kind of walk through the system,” Geary said.
 There are features that are built in there specifically where supervisors can get feedback on their officers and use it as a coaching tool.”